 We conduct our business primarily in Taiwan and our revenues and expenses are primarily denominated in NT dollars.
 This prospectus contains translations of NT dollar amounts into U.S. dollar amounts at specific rates solely for the convenience of the reader.
-The translations of NT dollar amounts into U.S. dollar amounts in this prospectus are based on the noon buying rate in the City of New York for cable transfers of the NT dollar as certified for customs purposes by the Federal Reserve Bank of New York.
-Unless otherwise noted, all translations from NT dollar amounts to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this prospectus were made at a rate of NT\$31.46 to US\$1.00, the noon buying rate in effect as of March 31, 2005.
-The noon buying rate as of June 14, 2005 was NT\$31.43 to US\$1.00.
+The translations of NT dollar amounts into U.S. dollar amounts in this prospectus are based on the noon buying rate in the City of New York for cable transfers of the NT dollar amounts as certified for customs purposes by the Federal Reserve Bank of New York.
+Unless otherwise noted, all translations from NT dollar amounts to U.S. dollar amounts to NT dollar amounts in this prospectus to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this prospectus were made at a rate of NT\$31.46 to US\$1.00, the noon buying rate in effect as of March 31, 2005.
+The noon buying rate as of June 29, 2005 was NT\$31.63 to US\$1.00.
 We make no representation that any NT dollar or U.S. dollar amounts could have been, or could be, converted into U.S. dollar or NT dollar amounts, as the case may be, at any particular rate, the rates stated below, or at all.